Optimal multiple testing under family-wise error control: elementary symmetric polynomials and a scalable algorithm: Competing interests

-\begin{proof} We derive $b_{l,k}(\vec{u})$ by decomposing the family-wise error rate under configuration $\vec{h}_l$ according to the role of each hypothesis.
+\begin{proof} We derive $b_{\gamma,k}(\vec{u})$ by decomposing the family-wise error rate under configuration $\vec{h}_\gamma$ according to the role of each hypothesis.

-Under $\vec{h}_l$, there are $l$ alternatives and $K - l$ nulls.
-The coefficient $b_{l,k}(\vec{u})$ aggregates the contribution to the family-wise error rate of rejecting hypothesis $k$ (in the sorted order), across all configurations where $k$ is a null hypothesis.
+Under $\vec{h}_\gamma$, there are $\gamma$ alternatives and $K - \gamma$ nulls.
+The coefficient $b_{\gamma,k}(\vec{u})$ aggregates the contribution to the family-wise error rate of rejecting hypothesis $k$ (in the sorted order), across the configurations in which $k$ is the smallest-indexed null hypothesis in the sorted order, the null whose rejection triggers the family-wise error.

 Fix a configuration where $k$ is the smallest-indexed null hypothesis in the sorted order.
 This requires: \begin{enumerate}[label=(\alph*)] \item All indices $1, \ldots, k-1$ (those with smaller $p$-values) must be alternatives.
-This is possible only if $k - 1 \le l$, i.e., $l \ge k - 1$.
+This is possible only if $k - 1 \le \gamma$, i.e., $\gamma \ge k - 1$.
 Each such alternative contributes a factor of $g(u_j)$ to the joint density on $Q$.

-\item Among the $K - k$ indices $k+1, \ldots, K$ (those with larger $p$-values), exactly $l - (k-1) = l - k + 1$ must be alternatives.
-This is possible only if $0 \le l - k + 1 \le K - k$. \end{enumerate}
+\item Among the $K - k$ indices $k+1, \ldots, K$ (those with larger $p$-values), exactly $\gamma - (k-1) = \gamma - k + 1$ must be alternatives.
+This is possible only if $0 \le \gamma - k + 1 \le K - k$. \end{enumerate}

-When $l < k - 1$ or $l - k + 1 > K - k$, no valid assignment exists and $b_{l,k} = 0$.
+When $\gamma < k - 1$ or $\gamma - k + 1 > K - k$, no valid assignment exists and $b_{\gamma,k} = 0$.
 Otherwise, the contribution from the $k - 1$ alternatives below $k$ is

-The contribution from the $K - k$ indices above $k$ requires summing over all $\binom{K-k}{l-k+1}$ ways to choose which $l - k + 1$ of them are alternatives.
-For each such selection $S \subseteq \{k+1, \ldots, K\}$ with $|S| = l - k + 1$, the alternatives in $S$ contribute $\prod_{j \in S} g(u_j)$ while the nulls contribute $1$ (since null $p$-values are uniform).
+The contribution from the $K - k$ indices above $k$ requires summing over all $\binom{K-k}{\gamma-k+1}$ ways to choose which $\gamma - k + 1$ of them are alternatives.
+For each such selection $S \subseteq \{k+1, \ldots, K\}$ with $|S| = \gamma - k + 1$, the alternatives in $S$ contribute $\prod_{j \in S} g(u_j)$ while the nulls contribute $1$ (since null $p$-values are uniform).
 Summing over all selections gives

-The prefactor $l!(K-l)!$ accounts for the number of permutations of the $l$ alternatives among themselves and the $K - l$ nulls among themselves, arising from the reduction to the ordered simplex $Q$.
+The prefactor $\gamma!(K-\gamma)!$ accounts for the number of permutations of the $\gamma$ alternatives among themselves and the $K - \gamma$ nulls among themselves, arising from the reduction to the ordered simplex $Q$.

 For the power coefficient, under $\vec{h}_K$ all hypotheses are alternatives, so

 where $K!$ is the permutation factor and $K^{-1}$ comes from the averaging in the power definition.
 This is independent of $k$. \end{proof}